-- Sanding-off oxidation, UV damage, and clear coat will leave a brownish or white residue.
-If it turns grey or black, stop immediately.
+- Sanding-off oxidation and UV damage will leave a tan or yellowish residue.
+If it turns gray or black, stop immediately.
 Dark residue means you’ve started sanding the fiber.

 - Restoring faded carbon fiber is at your own risk.
 If you’re inexperienced or unsure, it’s always best to consult a professional.

 Watch the video below from Chemical Guys for how to re-clear carbon fiber on a Nissan 370Z.
 This is a step-by-step video so that you won’t miss a single step.
 Trust me on this; these guys know what they’re doing.

 RELATED: Ultra-lightweight & Fire-resistant Carbon Fiber Material From Trelleborg to Hit the Market